This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Climbing and Swinging Toys for Exercise

-- Rope ladders that strengthen leg muscles and improve coordination
+- Rope ladders that build coordination skills and strengthen leg muscles through daily climbing workouts

 Rotating Toys and Activities to Prevent Boredom